scheema/Bash-Scripts/README.md

 # bash-scripts
-Generic Bash Scripts for improving productivity
+Generic Bash Scripts for improving productivity in software development